-There are many problems associated with JavaScript’s single-threaded behavior.
-Among them is combining long-running tasks with the UI components simultaneously.
-The highlighted issue can cause a huge loophole in our web app when a CPU-intensive task blocks the UI components, making the webpage freeze.
+There are many problems that JavaScript’s single-threaded nature causes developers.
+Chief among them is combining long-running tasks with the UI components simultaneously.
+This sort of issue can cause a huge problem in a web app when a CPU-intensive task blocks the rendering of UI components, making the webpage freeze.

-Often, developers use the setTimeout function and event-driven architectures to mimic concurrency.
+To solve this, we can simulate multithreaded JavaScript behavior.
+Often, developers use the built-in setTimeout function and event-driven architectures to mimic concurrency.
 Even the setTimeout()

-function isn't part of JavaScript features; it belongs to the environments in which the JavaScript VM is embedded, such as Node.js or browsers.
+function isn't part of JavaScript's native features.
+It belongs to the environments in which the JavaScript VM is embedded, such as Node.js or browsers.
 They provide setTimeout()

 This article describes the problems with single-threaded operations and how to implement, for example, parallelism/concurrency, to alleviate these problems by using the Web Workers API.

 Similar to the way a baby cries for help, an error pops up in our browser, and we find ourselves helpless; our webpage just froze due to a long-running task, and we have to wait till it's done.
-Hence, all buttons remain unclickable, and the UI is unresponsive, which results in an unwanted pop-up:
+Hence, all buttons remain unclickable, and the UI is unresponsive to user input.

 Later in this article, we will create this error and fix it using what we learn here.